Consensys/doc.tessera/docs/HowTo/Get-started/Distribution.md

     ...
 ```

-Copy the contents of the artefact's `/lib` into the distribution `/lib` (make sure to resolve any version conflicts/duplicated `.jar` files introduced during the copy):
+Copy the contents of the artifact's `/lib` into the distribution `/lib` (make sure to resolve any version conflicts/duplicated `.jar` files introduced during the copy):

 ```shell
  cp -a aws-key-vault-[version]/lib/. tessera-[version]/lib/